-- Save the file as a .CSV file.
-This decreases the file size, making it easier to format and import into MindBridge.
+Saving the file with the extension .csv decreases the file size so it's easier to format and import into MindBridge.

-- Rename the headers to align with the following MindBridge headers.
-This which will help speed up the import process.
+Rename the headers to align with the following MindBridge headers.
+This will help speed up the import process.

 - Account ID